Living Proof—Part 2

 Yep, the 2nd definition of naive fit me pretty well.

-Paul described people like me as remaining babies.
+Paul described people like me as remaining babes in Christ.
 I was in that phase for around 20 years. 😐

 It made sense to only instill the great love God and Jesus have for us in a young child, but because I didn't grow spiritually very far past that point, I was handicapped.

 I put a teaser out in a past post intending to share a time when I found myself staring up at a starry sky demanding to know from God what was going on!
 What could I have possibly done to deserve such tribulation at such a young age?
-I've decided not to expound on that.
+I've decided not to expound on that because—well, because God said hold up.
+It involves people that I love and I don't need to cause any regrets.
 If anyone has been waiting with bated breath to hear that story, I apologize.

 The particulars are not important.
 What is important is this: It wasn't God that had put me in that place.
 He doesn't work like that.